TryHackMe - Security Footage

 Identify Protocol#

-So the file that I got is called security-footage-1648933966395.pcap
+So the file I got is called security-footage-1648933966395.pcap

 Extracting data#

-My idea was to try binwalk
+My idea was to rely on binwalk3

-and extract the pictures from the pcap data (since I assume they’re not encrypted nor encoded).
+to extract the pictures from the pcap data (since I assume they’re not encrypted nor encoded).

 binwalk3 -a -e -M -C temp security-footage-1648933966395.pcap